-One of the requirements to participate in many of our events like The Ride2Revive Track Event is an “exotic car”.
-So, exactly what is an exotic car, and what isn't?
+One of the requirements to participate in our Ride2Revive Track Event is an “exotic” car.
+So, exactly what is considered an “exotic” car, and what isn’t?

 An exotic car is also likely to be limited production, scarce, personalized or created in an unusual way, perhaps incorporates unusual materials in its components, has an unusual appearance or design, and is generally not intended for a large market audience of buyers.

-This is a sometimes very tough issue to address, and we hope that people can respect why this is a requirement.
-It is certainly not intended to hurt anyone's feelings, or turn anybody away.
-However, if the event were filled with standard, basic, or mass produced cars instead of exotic cars, then the Halloween Super Car Run could lose its luster of the general population's definition of exotic cars, and eventually dilute the event itself.
+This can be a tough issue to address, and we hope that people can respect why this is a requirement.
+It is certainly not intended to hurt anyone’s feelings, or turn anybody away.
+However, if our Annual Track Event was open to standard, mass produced cars instead of exotic supercars, then this event would lose it’s meaning.
+Most Supercars have their lineage in racing and were meant to be driven on a racetrack as well as the road.